 The Early Days of Color Filmmaking

-Before the Kinemacolor process, filmmakers employed more time-consuming and expensive methods to impart color to film.
+Before the Kinemacolor process, filmmakers employed more time-consuming and expensive methods to impart color to the film.
 Yet, surprisingly, color films are older than most people believe.
-For example, tinting represented color in film in the early motion pictures, displaying a monochromatic image.
+For example, tinting represented color in film in early motion pictures, displaying a monochromatic image.

-Many early filmakers and innovators used stenciling or hand coloring of film images.
+Many early filmmakers and innovators used stenciling or hand coloring of film images.
 For example, every shot of the movie Trip to the Moon (1902) required a complete assembly line of people to color.
 By looking at the film’s video, you can realize how difficult this effort was.